-Delayed urination: Women often "hold it" when they really should urinate.
-Holding it in allows bacteria to flourish instead of being flushed from they system.
+- Delayed urination: Women often "hold it" when they really should urinate.
+Holding it in allows bacteria to flourish instead of being flushed from their system.

-Intercourse: Sexual activity can bruise urethral tissue and lead to inflammation and infection.
-Urinating both before and after intercourse can help flush bacteria and decrease chances of infection.
+- Intercourse: Sexual activity can bruise urethral tissue and lead to inflammation and infection.
+Urinating both before and after intercourse can help flush bacteria and decrease the chances of infection.

-Antibiotics: Our preoccupation with a quick fix is partially to blame.
+- Antibiotics: Our preoccupation with a quick fix is partially to blame.
 Although sometimes necessary, antibiotics are often over-prescribed for conditions they cannot help with.
 Antibiotics wipe out bacteria, both bad (pathogenic) and beneficial, protective ones (probiotics).
-When the urinary tract and gastrointestinal systems have no probiotics in them, they are left unprotected against invading pathogenic bacteria
+When the urinary tract and gastrointestinal systems have an imbalance of probiotics in them, they are left unprotected against invading pathogenic bacteria

 If you suspect you have a UTI, your doctor should test your urine for bacteria and prescribe an appropriate course of action.
 Follow the directions completely to avoid bacterial resistance, which can increase your risk of future infections in your urinary tract and throughout your body.